 “There is no U.S. Embassy or other formal U.S. diplomatic facility in Somalia at this time.
 Consequently, the U.S. government is not in a position to assist or effectively provide services to U.S. citizens in Somalia.
 In light of this and continuous security threats, the U.S. government recommends that U.S. citizens avoid all travel to Somalia.”

-The entire warning can be found at the Somalia Travel Warning on the United States’ State Department website.
+The entire warning can be found via the Somalia Travel Warning on the United States Department of State website.

 While Somaliland, as a semi-autonomous region, has experienced relative peace for many years, the region is still recognized by the U.S. government as part of Somalia and therefore is included in all such warnings and regulations.
 Abaarso does its best to protect its students and staff by using all available resources and security personnel, but cannot guarantee the safety or security of anyone traveling in this area.
 Abaarso applicants must understand and accept the inherent risks in living and working in this region.